Washington Journal: Production

 The show is hosted from C-SPAN's Washington, D.C., studio overlooking the Capitol Building and is hosted by a revolving set of hosts.
-In November 2009, C-SPAN named veteran television news producer Michele Remillard as executive producer of Washington Journal.
+In November 2009, C-SPAN named veteran television news producer Michele Remillard as executive producer of the Washington Journal.

-The Washington Journal theme music is the third movement of Concerto for Trumpet, no. 2 by Johann Melchior Molter (1696—1765), played at various points during each broadcast.
+The Washington Journal theme music is the third movement of Concerto for Trumpet, Mo.
+2 by Johann Melchior Molter (1696-1765), played at various points during each broadcast.
 The theme is used as introductory music, as an interlude during transitions, and is played again as the program concludes.

-Video simulcast of the C-SPAN Radio studio has been shown during transitions at the top of an hour, with the radio host reading the day's news headlines.
+A video simulcast of the C-SPAN Radio studio has been shown during transitions at the top of an hour, with the radio host reading the day's news headlines.
 The program airs 365 days a year.
-Washington Journal uses no delay, so obscene or other objectionable language will be occasionally heard, though offending callers are normally cut off promptly.
+The Washington Journal, until 2016, had no time-delay, which often resulted in callers uttering profane and offensive language over the air.
+In 2016, Washington Journal implemented a 3-second delay to combat these callers.
+In 2018, following an incident in which a caller made racist remarks about then-President Barack Obama, the delay was increased to seven seconds.

 Callers are asked to wait 30 days between phoning in, though this rule is pointed out to be violated by the program's regular viewers occasionally.

 Notable guests and events

-For several days following the September 11 attacks, Washington Journal began at 6 a.m. instead of 7 a.m.
-Following Hurricane Katrina, Washington Journal frequently featured discussions on the issue of New Orleans' recovery.
+For several days following the September 11 attacks, the Washington Journal began at 6 a.m. instead of 7 a.m.
+Following Hurricane Katrina, the Washington Journal frequently featured discussions on the issue of New Orleans' recovery.
 On August 21 and 22, 2006, a remote broadcast was set up in the city to interview key players, including U.S. senators David Vitter and Mary Landrieu, and local homeowners.

 Among C-SPAN's primarily anonymous callers, recording artist and entertainer Cher made waves by calling into the show on October 27, 2003.
-Although intending to call anonymously, host Peter Slen correctly guessed her identity, which she reluctantly admitted.
+Although she intended to call anonymously, host Peter Slen correctly guessed her identity, which she reluctantly admitted.
 She called again on May 28, 2006, and waited on hold for her call to be taken.
-Cher subsequently appeared on the program on June 14, 2006, to speak about Operation Helmet, a nonprofit organization providing helmet upgrades for U.S. soldiers.
+She then subsequently appeared on the program on June 14, 2006, to speak about Operation Helmet, a nonprofit organization providing helmet upgrades for U.S. soldiers.